October 6, 2016

-- Never ask your doctor for a medical service or supply that you do not personally need.
+- Never ask your doctor for a medical service or supply that you do not need personally.

 - Be wary of medical services offered for free or no copay, especially when asked to provide your Medicare card.
 If you are unsure whether or not your Medicare coverage provides for this service, contact your Medicare plan before you receive the service.
 Be wary of providers who say that the more tests they perform, the cheaper they are.
 Also be cautious of offers for gifts (monetary or otherwise) to go to a specific clinic or office.

 - Avoid providers who use telemarketing and door-to-door sales or who pressure you to buy high-priced medical services.

-- Be suspicious of providers who routinely waive copayments, unless your plan specifically waives it.
-Conversely, be suspicious of providers who charge a copayment for a service where the copayment should be waived.
+- Be suspicious of providers who routinely waive copayments, unless your plan specifically waives copayments.
+Conversely, be suspicious of providers who charge a copayment for a service for which the copayment should be waived.

 - Know that the federal government and Medicare do not endorse any health-care provider.
 Be cautious of anyone who claims otherwise.

-- Understand exactly what Medicare or your insurance plan cover, and be cautious of anyone who claims they know how to get Medicare to pay for a certain service that is not covered by your plan.
+- Understand exactly what Medicare or your insurance plan covers, and be cautious of anyone who claims they know how to get Medicare to pay for a certain service that is not covered by your plan.

 How to report Medicare fraud and abuse